Intern for Delaware Lt. Governor

 Alondra Posada is currently a junior at Ursuline Academy.
 Alondra participates in three sports, including varsity field hockey, soccer, and track & field.
-Last year, she was Vice President of the Stage Design Committee for TEDxYouth@Wilmington.
 She currently volunteers at Faithful Friends Animal Shelter, and volunteered this past summer at Tyler’s Camp teaching children a new sport along with teamwork and perseverance.
 Alondra has been working hard for the past two years to help her mother start up and continue her new business, Veronica’s Kitchen Catering Company.
 Alondra hopes to further her education in learning Portuguese, Mandarin, and French fluently in college and major in physical therapy with a minor in Latin American Studies.

 10th Grade Student, Ursuline Academy